imaginando/imaginando.github.io/vs/layer-manager.md

 ---

-**Note: in order for a material to be considered valid must have a valid manifest otherwise it won't be processed.**
+**Note: in order for a material to be considered valid it must have a valid manifest, otherwise it won't be processed.**

 ---

 Every material manifest must have the following properties:

 - uuid - a unique identifier (you can create new uuids at https://www.uuidgenerator.net/).
 When a material is cloned, a new uuid is automatically generated.
-- color - default color (it could be an svg named color or a hex string starting with #, eg: #ff0000)
+- color - a default color (it could be an SVG (Scalable Vector Graphics) named color or a hex string starting with #, eg: #ff0000)
-- movement - if it has movement or not (this will enabled/disable the speed layer parameter)
+- movement - (either 'true' or 'false') if set to true, this will enable the speed layer parameter
-- parameters (optional) - an array of json objects with name, default, min (optional), max (optional) properties
+- parameters (optional) - an array of JSON objects with name, default, min (optional), max (optional) properties
-- url (optional) - an url to the author or source of the material
+- url (optional) - an url to material's author/source
 - author (optional) - the author of the material

-The example above declares a material which has three parameters: x, y and spread, that will automatically be available for use in the code.
+The example material above declares three parameters: 'x', 'y' and 'spread', which automatically become available as variables for use in the code.

-There are however, certain pre-declared environment variables that are available in the code.
-These variables are:
+There are some specific pre-declared environment variables to be aware of, these variables are:

 - **time** - highp float variable that is linked with the speed parameter of VS
 - **opacity** - highp float variable that is linked with the brightness of the layer color